Know Before You Go

 information about the artists?

-Join us for the pre-concert talks prior to many of our concerts.
+Check out show pages for further artist information, videos, music, and more.
+You can also join pre-show talks prior to many shows.
 This free discussion is held inside the theatre with topics ranging from background on the artist to history of the art form.
-Check out show pages for further artist information, videos, music, and more.

 What should I wear?